cosmos/cosmos-sdk/docs/architecture/adr-004-genesis-modes.md

-This kind of business logic in `InitGenesis` is not desirable because it modifies genesis state without explicitly doing so and as a result can lead to bugs, irregularities, and a confusing UX if the user is not aware of implicit modifications.
+This kind of business logic in `InitGenesis` is not desirable because it modifies genesis state without explicitly doing so and as a result can lead to bugs, irregularities, and a confusing UX if the user is not aware of these implicit modifications.

 ## Decision